mystborn/sso_string/string_create_ref.md

 | --- | --- | --- |
 | cstr | const | The contents to initialize the string with. |

-**Returns:** @return The initialized String reference.
+**Returns:** The initialized String reference.
 Must be manually freed.
 NULL on allocation failure.